GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### In science if you know what you are doing you should not be doing it.
+In engineering if you do not know what you are doing you should not be doing it.
 >
-> ~ *Linus Torvalds*
+> ~ *Richard Hamming*

 ---
 ## 🏎 Quick Facts